AkiraBrahe/BTX_ExpansionPack/README.md

 * **Integrated Vehicle Economy:** Vehicles are fully integrated into the in-game economy.
 Find them for sale in stores and factories alongside 'Mechs, with 20 new vehicle-exclusive factories added.
 * **Partial Vehicle Refit:** Customize your vehicles by swapping weapons and ammunition to fine-tune their combat role.
 > [!NOTE]
-> You can enable partial refit via the in-game settings (Settings Menu → Mod Settings).
+> Vehicle refit is limited.
+You can replace existing weapons and ammo, but cannot add or remove any equipment.
 * **Pilot Specialization:** Pilots specialize in either 'Mech or vehicle piloting.
 The Lifepath system has been adjusted to make 'Mech-capable pilots rarer in certain systems and the early game, with conventional pilots having the possibility to gain 'Mech piloting ability later.
 * **Motive Repair Ability:** Pilots have the ability to repair motive system debuffs.
 * **Vehicle CASE:** Implements CASE functionality for vehicles, converting critical ammunition explosions to rear damage instead of vehicle destruction.